So you decided to head to Ghent… great! But how do you get there?

 Bus companies connecting Europe are more popular these days.
 You can find very cheap options.

 Search for a bus going to Ghent.
 Or search for “Brussels” or “Antwerp” (for more options) and then add a train to Ghent from a neighbouring city.

 Both Brussels & Antwerp are only 1 hour away from Ghent by train, and there is many connections.
 No need to book in advance, just get your ticket at the train station.

-There are several companies serving travelling to Ghent/Brussels
+There are several companies serving travelling to Ghent/Brussels:

 These days, the network and prices are getting better.
 Especially if you book in advance, you can make a very good deal!

 Trainline gives a good overview of schedules and prices for travelling in Europe.
-A good thing is that you can choose your train according to the timing, the amount of changes or the price.
+A good thing is that you can choose your train according to the timing, the amount of transfers or the price.
 If you’re flexible in time, you can make a good price.

 Also Omio is a good website.
 It usually finds good connections for low prices.

 For research of local trains, go to the Belgian Railway website.